Watcha-ma-call-it/DLT-TM/Proposal/TM-with-DLT.md

 }
 ```

-Lets create a new TM, so our current state has nothing to show.
+Lets begin our example by creating a new TM.
+Our current state, which is also the genesis state has nothing to show.
 Our first transaction would be to create a new entry.
+The transaction would look something like this:

 ```json
 {